Half.com: History

 Half.com was founded in 1999 by American entrepreneur Josh Kopelman and Sunny Balijepalli.
 As an advertising gimmick, in December of the same year, the company paid the town of Halfway, Oregon US$100,000 and donated 20 new computers to change its name to "Half.com, Oregon" for a year.

 eBay purchased Half.com in 2000 for roughly $350 million, integrating its user management system, buyer/seller feedback, and account information into eBay.
 Like its parent company, Half.com was not a retail site and had no physical stock or inventory.
 Rather, the site offered a place for individual sellers to list their items and potential buyers a central location in which to view them, offering both a standardized transaction and money exchange process.
 Unlike its parent, Half.com was not an auction site; sellers offered their wares at a bid price of their choosing.
 Like Amazon.com, Half.com played a large role in the used textbook and CD markets. eBay planned to integrate Half.com into eBay and eventually close down Half.com.
 Many of the features that made listing media items such as CDs and DVDs quick and easy were integrated into eBay, but eBay kept Half.com running separately primarily for the textbook market.

-Half.com began accepting PayPal in January 2013, ten and a half years after eBay acquired PayPal.
-Sellers were paid by pre-arranged deposits into a designated personal checking account.
+Half.com began accepting PayPal in January 2013, ten and a half years after eBay acquired the service.

 On November 17, 2016, it was announced that Half.com commission rates would increase significantly, with lower-priced item rates going from 15% to 25%.
 The rates went into effect on December 16, 2016, with the initial notification to sellers being sent out less than a month prior and right in the midst of the holiday shopping season.
 The move was seen as an attempt by eBay to soon force the closure of Half.com.

-On June 16, 2017, eBay notified Half.com members via email that Half.com would be closing on August 31, 2017.
+On June 16, 2017, eBay announced that Half.com would be closing on August 31, 2017.
 The site closed on September 1, 2017, but continued to process returns and refunds until October 31, 2017.